Please contact email@example.com

-Under the impeccable leadership of our chairperson Todd Hoar, the Butte 100’s Neon Army work tirelessly to make the race what it is-and what it can be.
+Under the impeccable leadership of our 2016 chairperson Brian Sullivan, the Butte 100’s Neon Army work tirelessly to make the race what it is-and what it can be.
 We are fortunate to have an incredible group of people lending a hand in the numerous areas needed to put on a world-class athletic event.
 It is you, neon clad warriors, that truly embody the spirit of why the Butte 100 exists!

 The big areas of need are race preparation (packet stuffing, registration, course marking) and race day itself (course marshals, crossing guards, aid stations, vendors).
 Volunteer job descriptions and expectations are listed under the contact form.